Students in MCC

 A project in collaboration with other groups within the Debye is possible.
 Many of the projects in our group are part of international collaborations and/or involve industrial partners, such as TOTAL, BP, Shell, BASF, Johnson Matthey Avantium.
 The group facilitates traineeships in chemical industry, Dutch governmental organizations and foreign universities, based on intensive contacts with researchers from national and international companies and universities.
 If you have a specific scientific topic in the field of catalysis in mind, we will do our best to find the right project or internship for you.

 Extra seating places for students will be available starting in September 2021, on the first floor of the DDW.
-Mind that these rooms will not be locked, so do not leave any valuables.
+Be aware that these rooms will not be locked, so do not leave any valuables.
 Details can be obtained at the secretaries.